James Buchanan: Political views

 One of the prominent issues of the day was tariffs.
 Buchanan was conflicted by free trade as well as prohibitive tariffs, since either would benefit one section of the country to the detriment of the other.
 As a senator from Pennsylvania, he said: "I am viewed as the strongest advocate of protection in other states, whilst I am denounced as its enemy in Pennsylvania."

 Buchanan was also torn between his desire to expand the country for the general welfare of the nation, and to guarantee the rights of the people settling particular areas.
 On territorial expansion, he said, "What, sir?
 Prevent the people from crossing the Rocky Mountains?
 You might just as well command the Niagara not to flow.
 We must fulfill our destiny."
-On the resulting spread of slavery, through unconditional expansion, he stated: "I feel a strong repugnance by any act of mine to extend the present limits of the Union over a new slave-holding territory."
-For instance, he hoped the acquisition of Texas would "be the means of limiting, not enlarging, the dominion of slavery."

 Personal life

-Buchanan suffered from esotropia.
+Buchanan suffered from esotropia (being cross-eyed).
 In addition, one eye was short-sighted and the other far-sighted.
 To cover this, he bent his head forward and leaned it to one side during social interactions.
 This led to ridicule, which Henry Clay, among others, used ruthlessly during a congressional debate.

 In 1818, Buchanan met Anne Caroline Coleman at a grand ball in Lancaster, and the two began courting.
-Anne was the daughter of the wealthy iron manufacturer Robert Coleman; Robert, like Buchanan's father, was from County Donegal in Ulster.
-Anne was also the sister-in-law of Philadelphia judge Joseph Hemphill, one of Buchanan's colleagues.
+Anne was a daughter of the wealthy iron manufacturer Robert Coleman.
+Robert, like Buchanan's father, was from County Donegal in Ulster.
+Anne's sister Margaret was the wife of Philadelphia judge Joseph Hemphill, one of Buchanan's colleagues.
 By 1819, the two were engaged, but spent little time together.
 Buchanan was busy with his law firm and political projects during the Panic of 1819, which took him away from Coleman for weeks at a time.
-Rumors abounded, as some suggested that he was involved with other (unidentified) women.
-Letters from Coleman revealed she was aware of several rumors, and she accused him of only being interested in her money.
-She broke off the engagement, and soon afterward, on December 9, 1819, inexplicably died of "hysterical convulsions" resulting from an overdose of laudanum, at the age of 23.
-It was never established if the drug was taken by instruction, by accident, or by intent.
+Rumors spread, including him being involved with other unidentified women.
+There were also rumors about Buchanan's attentions to other women and his interest in Coleman's fortune reached her during the engagement.
+According to Buchanan biographer Philip Shriver Klein, Coleman wrote to Buchanan that she believed "it was not regard for her that was his object, but her riches".
+She broke off the engagement, and on December 9, 1819, died at her sister's home in Philadelphia at age 23.
+One account described her death as following "strong hysterical convulsions"; Klein later wrote that she appeared to have died from a laudanum overdose, but that it was unknown whether the drug had been taken by instruction, by accident or by intent.
 Buchanan wrote to her father for permission to attend the funeral, which was refused.
 At the time of her funeral, he said that, "I feel happiness has fled from me forever."
 Afterwards, Buchanan claimed that he remained unmarried out of devotion to his only love, who had died young.
+He was the only president of the United States who never married.